jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

 - **stg.osm** - (double) optimization start method, choose between

   #.
-Get a random starting point or group of starting points inside the bounds
+Get a random starting parameter set or group of starting parameter sets inside the bounds

   #.
-Get a random starting point or group of starting points near the best point
+Get a random starting parameter set or group of starting parameter sets near the best parameter set

-  .. _stg.dbs:
+  .. _stg.dbpa:

-- **stg.dbs** - (double) Distance from best point to be used in :ref:`stg.osm<stg.osm>` method 2
+- **stg.dbpa** - (double) Distance from best parameter set to be used in :ref:`stg.osm<stg.osm>` method 2

   .. _stg.mst:

-- **stg.mst** - (logical) Decide whether to use one or multiple starting points for the optimization
+- **stg.mst** - (logical) Decide whether to use one or multiple starting parameter sets for the optimization

   .. _stg.msts:

-- **stg.msts** - (double) Number of starting points for the optimizations
+- **stg.msts** - (double) Number of starting parameter sets for the optimizations

   .. _stg.optplots: